-In May 2017, Sinclair Broadcast Group ("Sinclair") announced plans to acquire Tribune Media Company ("Tribune"), subject to approval by the Department of Justice and the FCC.
-We cannot predict the timing or outcome of government review of the proposed transaction.
-If the proposed transaction is completed, the combined company ("New Sinclair") would become the nation's largest broadcast conglomerate.
-New Sinclair may be able to use its scale to increase the leverage that it holds in retransmission consent negotiations which could, among other things, raise our programming costs and/or cause us to modify our programming packages as a result of programming interruptions.
+In September 2019, Nexstar Media Group ("Nexstar") completed its acquisition of Tribune Media Company ("Tribune").
+The combined company ("New Nexstar") is now the nation's largest broadcast conglomerate.
+New Nexstar may be able to use its scale to increase the leverage that it holds in retransmission consent negotiations which could, among other things, raise our programming costs and/or cause us to modify our programming packages as a result of programming interruptions.